The Best Cars to Tow Behind an RV in 2026

 Priced from: $20,000

-If you’re driving a diesel-powered Class A motorhome, it’s nice to pull into a fuel station and be able to fill up both vehicles from the same pump.
-Plus, diesel still offers a notable fuel mileage advantage over gas-powered versions of the same vehicle, and they generally offer better towing capacity, useful if you’re also using your towed vehicle to haul trailers when you’re not on your RV vacation.
+If you're behind the wheel of a diesel-powered Class A motorhome, there's a real convenience factor in being able to pull into a fuel station and top off both vehicles from the same pump.
+Diesel also delivers a meaningful fuel economy advantage over gasoline-powered equivalents, and typically offers stronger towing capacity — handy if you plan to use your towed vehicle to haul trailers when you're not on an RV trip.

-Unfortunately, Jeep discontinued the 3.0-liter diesel from the Grand Cherokee in 2021, so you’ll be relegated to the used market.
-But you’ll be rewarded with an amazingly capable vehicle with an insane 785-mile range between fill-ups.
-When the Grand Cherokee diesel was introduced in mid-2011, we took one from Boston, Massachusetts, to Detroit, Michigan, and never stopped for fuel until we got to Michigan.
+Unfortunately, Jeep dropped the 3.0-liter diesel from the Grand Cherokee lineup after 2021, so you'll need to shop the used market.
+The payoff, however, is a remarkably capable vehicle with an extraordinary 785-mile range between fuel stops.
+When the Grand Cherokee diesel debuted in mid-2011, we drove one from Boston, Massachusetts, to Detroit, Michigan, without stopping for fuel until we crossed into Michigan.

-The Jeep Grand Cherokee owner’s manual only allows recreational towing on 4WD models with a "4-LO" range, meaning that the full-time 4WD models are excluded.
-The owner’s manual also requires that the negative battery cable be disconnected.
+The Jeep Grand Cherokee owner's manual permits recreational towing only on 4WD models equipped with a "4-LO" range, which means full-time 4WD models are not eligible.
+The manual also requires that the negative battery cable be disconnected prior to towing.

 2005 Honda CR-V Test Drive Review summaryImage